Black Artist Showcase

 'Raise Your Voices: Sounds of Protest'

 Throughout American history, Black Americans have used the arts to express their hopes for the future.
 In a 1774 letter, the enslaved poet Phillis Wheatley expressed that the principle of deliverance “...lives in us.
 God grant Deliverance in his own Way and Time.”
-In recognition of the 250th anniversary of the Declaration of Independence in 2026, the Black Artist Showcase theme “Raise Your Voices: Sounds of Protest” continues Wheatley’s legacy, and contemporary Virginia artists will exhibit their perspectives through various art mediums.
+In recognition of the 250th anniversary of the Declaration of Independence in 2026, the Black Artist Showcase theme “Raise Your Voices: Sounds of Protest” continues Wheatley’s legacy, and contemporary Virginia artists exhibit their perspectives through various art mediums.

 The Black Artist Showcase is included with admission to Jamestown Settlement.

-Black Artist Showcase opening reception
+Black Artist Showcase reception • March 28

 'Give Me Liberty' signature exhibition